Listen to the Earth Concert & World Premiere

 Our planet Earth, the only home we’ve ever known, is front and center in this performance as we celebrate and commemorate the 50th anniversary of Earth Day.
 Our sun, moon, planet, and universe are all highlighted in this unique program, recognized as a sister-related cultural activity with the Smithsonian Institution’s Earth Optimism Symposium in Washington, DC (April 2020).
-Several Sarasota premieres and a WORLD PREMIERE of Listen to the Earth by James Grant are featured in this performance.
+Several Sarasota premieres and a WORLD PREMIERE of James Grant’s composition for baritone solo, mixed chorus, youth chorus, and chamber orchestra, Listen to the Earth, are featured in this performance.

 Be the first to hear this stunning world premiere which was commissioned by Choral Artists of Sarasota along with the families of Richard Moe and Daniel Moe, honoring the legacy of their contributions to society.
 See the full program below.

 “Raising Environmental Awareness through the Power of Music”